 Low milk supply is sometimes a breastfeeding problem that many Moms think they have when they do not!

 "assumed" low milk supply is a common breastfeeding problem.

 Moms sometimes use the wrong signs to judge milk supply.
 Here are some tips on how to determine whether you have low supply:

 * Weight gain.
-If baby is gaining well then baby is getting enough milk.
+If your baby is gaining well on your breast milk alone, then Baby is getting enough milk.

 * Is your baby having plenty of wet “urine” nappies?

 It is normal for a baby to first lose weight before gaining.
 It is likely that your baby will regain birth weight by about two weeks.

 Sometimes when a baby starts to drink more than usual and becomes fussy

 at the breast, Mom might think that her milk supply has gone down, but

 in actual fact, most of the time, it has nothing to do with her supply and

 This page will discuss reasons for low milk supply; things you